-When there is a landscaped garden, it will get attention …
+When there is a designed garden, the house will get more attention …

-While it’s true that on the French Riviera there rarely is the good old “curb appeal”, there certainly is its equivalent – a kind of “fence and gate appeal”.
+While it’s true that on the French Riviera there rarely is the “curb appeal” as we know it from other countries, like the US or the UK, there certainly is an equivalent – a kind of “fence and gate appeal”.
 I should write a different post about this, but I’ll save this for a later day.

-The idea behind the “curb appeal” is that people, who are driving by your property and who are not impressed by your property’s outside appeal, are not going to make an appointment, come back and see the inside.
+The idea behind the “curb appeal” is that people, who are driving by your property, which is advertised for being on the market, and who are NOT impressed by your property’s outside appeal, that these people are not going to make an appointment in order to come back and see the inside.

 When going through the pictures of numerous listings I noticed the same thing: whenever there was a garden of notable size and design, real estate companies make a great deal of taking many and professional pictures of the property’s beauties.
-And rightly so!
+And right they are!

 Front and rear gardens, courts and driveways do have a huge impact on what a house looks like when advertised, how it is presented in print and on the Internet, and last but not least how quickly and for how much it will sell.